Find an Aortic Disease Specialist

-Aortic disease has many causes, ranging from congenital (present at birth) to inherited diseases.
-Aortic disease may be caused by trauma or conditions usually associated with aging, such as atherosclerosis (hardening of the arteries).
-It can also occur in younger individuals who have high levels of cholesterol.
-The plaque that builds up inside the blood vessels in people with these conditions may lead to a weakening of the aorta, which can bulge and form an aneurysm.
-Aortic aneurysms can rupture and cause bleeding that can be life threatening.
+Aortic disease has many causes, ranging from congenital (present at birth) to inherited.
+Aortic disease may also be caused by trauma or conditions usually associated with high levels of cholesterol or aging, such as atherosclerosis (hardening of the arteries).

 Several noticeable symptoms associated with aortic diseases include: